Bagrat III of Imereti

-Bagrat III (ბაგრატ III; born 23 September 1495 – died 1565), of the Bagrationi dynasty, was the King (mepe) of Imereti from 1510 to 1565, one of the three Georgian kingdoms that shared control over Georgia following its division in 1490.
+Bagrat III (ბაგრატ III; 23 September 1495 – 1565), of the Bagrationi dynasty, was the King (mepe) of the Kingdom of Imereti from 1510 to 1565, one of the three Georgian kingdoms that shared control over Georgia following its division in 1490.

 Bagrat ascended the throne at the age of fifteen after the death of his father.
 Throughout his reign, he faced numerous invasions by the Ottoman Empire, notably in 1512, 1543, 1545, and 1549.
 These invasions led to widespread devastation across his realm and marked the beginning of the decline of a once-powerful western Georgian kingdom.
 Although Bagrat initially controlled extensive territories, he gradually lost authority over Abkhazia, Samtskhe, and, toward the end of his reign, over the strong principalities of Guria and Mingrelia.
 His struggles against rebellious vassals proved fruitless, and by the time of his death, after fifty-five years of rule, his dominion had been reduced to the capital city of Kutaisi and a few surrounding agricultural provinces.

 Bagrat III is particularly remembered for refusing to convert to Islam, unlike several contemporary Georgian rulers.
 He actively promoted the construction of new churches and strengthened the influence of the Catholicate of Abkhazia.
 He is also notable for abolishing slavery, a measure that, while moral in intent, had a detrimental effect on the agrarian economy of his kingdom.

 Biography

 Accession to the Throne

 Map of Georgia at the beginning of the 16th century.

-Bagrat was born on 23 September 1495 into the Bagrationi dynasty.
-He was the eldest son of King Alexander II and Queen Tamar.
-Little is known about Bagrat’s childhood, which unfolded amid ongoing conflicts with the neighboring Georgian kingdom of Kartli and the Ottoman Empire.
+Bagrat was born on 23 September 1495, the eldest son of King Alexander II of Imereti and Queen Tamar.
+Little is known about his early life, which took place during ongoing conflicts with the neighboring Georgian Kingdom of Kartli and the Ottoman Empire.
 (Note: In 1509, Alexander II of Imereti invaded Kartli and temporarily controlled all territories west of Gori.)

-In April 1510, King Alexander II died of illness in Kutaisi following a campaign against Ottoman invaders.
-At the age of fourteen, Bagrat ascended the throne of Imereti, a kingdom already divided by internal strife.
-Early in his reign, Bagrat faced a rebellion led by his younger brother Vakhtang, who, according to the historian Marie-Félicité Brosset, may have shared the throne briefly under the name Vakhtang II.
+In April 1510, Alexander II died of illness in Kutaisi following a campaign against the Ottomans.
+Bagrat succeeded to the throne of Imereti at the age of fourteen.
+The early years of his reign were marked by internal conflict, including a rebellion led by his younger brother, Vakhtang.

 In 1512, Vakhtang fled to Kartli, where he was besieged and defeated by Bagrat at Mokhisi.

-After renouncing his father’s conquests in Kartli, Bagrat managed to secure a lasting peace with Vakhtang through the mediation of King David X of Kartli.
+After abandoning his father’s territorial gains in Kartli, Bagrat secured a peace settlement with Vakhtang through the mediation of King David X of Kartli.